rmccoy7541/neand_sQTL/log.md

 These updates are read from most recent date at the top to initial entry at the bottom.

+### 01/04/2019
+#### 3:09 PM 1/4/2019
+Working from home today.
+The job array worked and now we have all 21,000+ nominal pass files ready.
+To merge them, I'm going to be using this shell command that I borrowed from FastQTL.
+`cat *nominals_*_20.txt | gzip -c > permutations_full.txt.gz`
+...except with "nominals."
+There are so many files that MARCC needs a few minutes to display them.

+Strangely enough, there are only a little over 15,000 output files when there should be more.
+Strange.
+I wonder why that is.

 ### 01/03/2019
 #### Thu 03 Jan 2019 12:20:46 PM EST
 I have to figure out a way to like... tri-layer the job paralellization.
 I have 22 chromosomes, something like 48 different tissues with covariates, and each chromosome has 20 chunks that will be concatenated.
 Together, that's 22 * 48 * 20 = **21120** independent jobs that I want to run *if* I want to do this as efficiently as possible, otherwise I could just do a single job array for each chromsome that churns out nominal pass results in chunks of 1/1.